CCMMMA/wacommplusplus/README.md

 ```

 ## Dependencies
-Most part of the dependencies involved in the WaComM++ building is automatically resolved by cmake at the source
+Most of the dependencies involved in the WaComM++ building are automatically resolved by cmake at the source
 preparation time (when cmake is invoked).
 Nevertheless, some dependencies have to be satisfied a priori:

 1) [CMake](https://cmake.org): the latest is the better, the minimum required is the 3.13, but we are currently using the 3.19.